junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean pretends a defeated sigh, turning back to Amy, "You remind me of someone.
 She's like a sister to me.
 Also red hair.
 I think you'd like her if you stick around longer.
 Now, drink?"

-Amy smiles small, giving him an appreciated nod, stepping toward one of the roundels on the wall.
+Amy smiles small, giving him an appreciative nod, stepping toward one of the roundels on the wall.
 She presses on some of them, as if looking for a correct password combination to open something.
-"Sorry, River, I think there're some stash somewhere --"
+"Sorry, River, I think there's some stash somewhere --"

 The Doctor looks up at her, confused, "What do you mean?
 There's nothing there --"

 That's when a hidden cabinet opens, showing a secret stash of delicate bottles of liqueurs.

 The Doctor is speechless for a second, then outrageous, "When did -- It's *my* Tardis!
-You can't just make random adjustment like that -- ahh, River!!"
+You can't just make random adjustments like that -- ahh, River!!"

 Dean admires the collection, grinning, "Now we are talking."
 All the top-shelf fine collections, nothing he'd spot in places they'd usually go -- in fact, now that he thinks about that, given that they're on some alien's spaceship, these might not even be from Earth, and considering the time travel, they are most certainly not from current time, which means the drinks could have ages and ages to brew properly.